If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 These numbers are important for filing future applications, so make sure to keep a record.

-Once you have successfully received a confirmation letter and email from the NVC, you must perform the following activities:
+Once you have successfully received a confirmation letter and email from the NVC, you must submit the following:

 - File Form DS-260, Application for Immigrant Visa and Alien Registration online